NHL AWARDS AND HONORS

 Bob originally was drafted by the NY Rangers (in the first round and 15th overall in 1972) but opted to join the Minnesota Fighting Saints in the WHA that year.

-He re-joined the Rangers in 1974-75 (making his NHL debut in Atlanta on November 29, 1974) but played the majority of his NHL years with St. Louis and Atlanta and later with Calgary, Colorado, New Jersey, and Chicago.
 His pro career lasted from 1972 to 1985.
 His best year was 1978-79 with Atlanta where he had 37 goals, 71 assists, 108 points and won the Lady Byng trophy for sportsmanship.
 MacMillan had six - 20 plus goal seasons.
 His best playoff year was 1980-81 with 8 goals, 6 assists, and 14 points in 16 post season games.

 He retired from the pro ranks after 1985 but joined the Charlottetown Islanders as a coach in the New Brunswick Senior Hockey League in the late 80’s and even tried a brief four game come back.
 He’s one of a few players to begin his career with the Islanders and end it with the Islanders albeit in different eras.